deantork-sc/sc-metrics/README.md

 #### Goal
 Find the number of Highest/High priority bugs (type = bug/support) between the previous build and the current build, per build
 #### Ideas
+see above
 #### Programatic solution
+* Get list of bugs from JIRA
+* Get list of successful builds from CircleCI
+* For each bug, find which build it occurred in
+* Get the average of bugs per build